Biden pushes 'ultra-MAGA' label on GOP as he defends record

 “That’s a plan in writing and he’s in the leadership,” Biden said.

-Biden argued that the potential tax hikes would make it even harder for families struggling with inflation to afford food, housing and transportation.
+Biden argued that the potential tax hikes would make it even harder for families struggling with inflation to afford food, housing and transportation, as prices rise at the fastest pace in four decades.

-“Joe Biden can blame me all he wants,” Scott fired back in a statement Tuesday.
-“Here’s the truth: he’s the President of the United States, Democrats control the House of Representatives and the Senate.
-Democrats’ agenda is hurting American families and no amount of spin can change that.”
+“I want every American to know that I’m taking inflation very seriously, and it’s my top domestic priority," Biden said.

 In recent days, the White House has extended the “ultra-MAGA” label to broader criticism of Republicans on other matters, including the push to overturn the constitutional right to an abortion established in the Roe v.
 Wade decision of the Supreme Court.